axelhahn/bash_colorfunctions/README.md

 # Bash: color functions

+'color' is a class like component to simplify the handling of ansi colors and keeps the color settings readable.
+A set NO_COLOR=1 will be respected.

-Free software and Open source.
+Free software and open source.

 👤 Author: Axel Hahn \
 📄 Source: <https://github.com/axelhahn/bash_colorfunctions> \